-ai.
-Othize the EPA's watershed Approach Framework to phontize and manage water ources Work with all stakeholders to develop management alternatives that meet resource protection goals.
+al: Utilize the EPA's Watershed Approach Framework to prioritize and manage water ources Work with all stakeholders to develop management alternatives that meet resource protection goals.
 Identify, update, and coordinate overlapping water and land use plans, regulations, and funding sources.
 Participate in the technical advisory group of New York City West-of-Hudson watershed for continued management for watershed protection and cooperation among watershed towns in Ulster County.
 Encourage municipalities to protect riparian corridors and natural drainage areas that can be used to establish a buffer along stream and river corridors.
-Go al: Protect Water Quality Update the county's water quality storage.
+C - al. Drotost Water Quality GO al: Protect Water Quality Update the county's water quality storage.
 Implement and continuously update the countywide stormwater program for the management of stormwater systems, monitoring of discharges, and cleanup of pollution as necessary to comply with federal statutes.
 Utilize "Best Management Practices" and a Multiple Barrier Approach to protect water resources from encroaching development.
 Identify and map important surface and groundwater sources and recharge areas for all aquifers.
 Develop policies that guide development away from floodprone and aquifer recharge areas and provide for open space and aquifer friendly activities for these areas.
-Encourage communities to adopt clearing and grading and other land use regulations to protect water quality.
-Go al: Protect Waterways Utilize funding and programmatic goals from stream and corridor management regulations to protect riparian areas. · Encourage a coordinated approach that recognizes state, federal, and local responsibilities for wetland and vernal pool protection. · Support state legislation to designate the Esopus Creek, Sawkill, Wallkill, and other Hudson River watershed tributaries as inland waterways.
-Go al: Ensure Safe and adequate drinking water resources Update the necessary code with specific reference to protecting existing and potential public water supply systems.
-Work with local governments to update watershed protection requirements for surface water sources under Public Health Law.
+Encourage communities to adopt clearing and grading and other land use regulations to protect water quality. protect water quanty.
+Go al: Protect Waterways Utilize funding and programmatic goals from stream and corridor management regulations to protect riparian areas.
+Encourage the establishment of wetland mitigation policies at a county level.
+Encourage a coordinated approach that recognizes state, federal, and local responsibilities for wetland and vernal pool protection.
+Continue to upgrade and refine the wetland database at local and regional levels.
+Support state legislation to designate the Esopus Creek, Sawkill, Wallkill, and other Hudson River watershed tributaries as inland waterways.
+Miver watershed tributaries as mana waterways.
+Go al: Ensure Safe and adequate drinking water resources Update the necessary code with specific reference to protecting existing and potential П public water supply systems.
+Work with local governments to update watershed protection requirements for surface ш work with local governments to update watershed protection requirements for surface water sources under Public Health Law

 Ensure safe and adequate drinking water resources by protecting aquifers, aquifer recharge areas, and well heads by encouraging towns to create an overlay district that regulates development over aquifers and recharge areas.

 Encourage municipalities to include priority growth areas in their comprehensive plans using factors such as municipal water and sewer areas and their potential for extension, transportation crossroads, existing patterns of development, and absence of critical open space resources.